Small Hands, Pale and Fragile: a Short Story

 F.R.I.G.H.T. – A Short Story

-F.R.I.G.H.T. - A short Story for you entertainment: F.R.I.G.H.T.
+F.R.I.G.H.T. - A short Story for your entertainment: F.R.I.G.H.T.
 Foster sneered at the novel in front of him.
 ‘Writers!
 Shoot the bloody lot if I had my way.’
 He leered at the scientist perched on the corner of his desk.
 ‘Who told him?’
 The scientist inclined her head.
 ‘Not you, was it?’
 She bridled, crossed …

 Continue reading F.R.I.G.H.T. – A Short Story